Three-Bedroom ApartmentsPelham Bay, Bronx

 You'll find Pelham Bay as a tree-dense residential pocket in the northeast Bronx, anchored by proximity to Pelham Bay Park and Orchard Beach.
 The neighborhood averages 108 trees within a 200-meter radius with a canopy density of 9.5/10—among the greenest blocks you'll encounter.
 Street-level, you're looking at a mid-rise dominated area (66% of tracked buildings), mixed with walk-ups (23%) and a few high-rises (11%), creating an uneven but lived-in residential texture.
 Three subway lines service the area (6 train at St Lawrence Av, Morrison Av-Soundview, and Elder Av), though parks like Watson Gleason and Noble Playground sit an average 548 meters away—walkable but not immediate.

-Pelham Bay scores 6.1/10 overall on DwellCheck's livability index, ranking #8 of 10 in Bronx.
+Pelham Bay scores 6.1/10 overall on DwellCheck's livability index, ranking #9 of 23 in Bronx.
 Rent prices in Pelham Bay vary widely; check specific listings for current market rates.
 Pelham Bay has 3 subway stations within walking distance: St Lawrence Av, Morrison Av-Soundview, Elder Av.

 Frequently Asked Questions

-How is transit from Pelham Bay?
+How do I get around from Pelham Bay?

 Check a specific Pelham Bay address